ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

 ---

 ### Q: Suppose you want to build a model to classify whether a Reddit comment violates the website’s rule.
-You have $10 $ million unlabeled comments from$ 10K $ users over the last$ 24 $ months and you want to label$ 100K$  of them.
+You have $10$ million unlabeled comments from $10K$ users over the last $24$ months and you want to label $100K$  of them.

     1. How would you sample $100K$  comments to label?
-    1. Suppose you get back $100K $ labeled comments from$20$  annotators and you want to look at some labels to estimate the quality of the labels.
+    1. Suppose you get back $100K$ labeled comments from $20$  annotators and you want to look at some labels to estimate the quality of the labels.
 How many labels would you look at?
 How would you sample them?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Suppose you want to build a model to classify whether a Reddit comment violates the website’s rule.
-You have $10 $ million unlabeled comments from$ 10K $ users over the last$ 24 $ months and you want to label$ 100K$  of them.`.
+You have $10$ million unlabeled comments from $10K$ users over the last $24$ months and you want to label $100K$  of them.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>